F5Networks/terraform-provider-bigip/docs/userguide/awaf-integration/awaf-policybuildersingle.rst

 the security engineer (yourself) regularly checks the sugestions directly on the BIG-IP WebUI and clean the irrelevant suggestions. once the cleaning is done, the terraform engineer (can either be the same person or different) creates a unique bigip_waf_pb_suggestions data source before issuing a terraform apply for the current suggestions.
 You can filter the suggestions on their scoring level (from 5 to 100% - 100% having the highest confidence level).
-Note: Every suggestions application can be tracked on Terraform and can easily be roll-backed if needed.
+..
+Note:: Every suggestions application can be tracked on Terraform and can easily be roll-backed if needed.

 1. Go to your BIG-IP WebUI and clean the irrelevant suggestions